timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 Usually, GPU programming finds its use in scientific computing, image processing, machine learning, and such.
 It's probably not something that most of us, .NET developers, would use on a daily basis.
 However, it's good to know that if there is a need for that, we can do it without leaving our comfortable .NET world.
 Whatever tools we choose for the job, though, we have to remember the main rule of performance tuning: always measure it.
 Especially when it comes to hardware-specific code.

-Many thanks to [MoFtZ](https://github.com/MoFtZ) who has helped me a lot with the index/distance GPU optimizations.
+Many thanks to [MoFtZ](https://github.com/MoFtZ) for helping me a lot with index/distance GPU optimizations, to [Alexei Matrosov](https://github.com/alexeimatrosov) for thoroughly reviewing this post, and to [P J Łaszkowicz](https://fillip.pro) for suggesting numerous improvements.

 You can check out the code from this post on GitHub: [ComputingTheConvexHullOnGpu](https://github.com/timiskhakov/ComputingTheConvexHullOnGpu).